tc39/proposal-UnambiguousJavaScriptGrammar/README.md

   2. Else
     1. Call `Parse(Source, Module, true)`.

-  *Note: A host can choose either goal to parse first and, over time, may change their preferred order.
+  *Note: A host can choose either goal to parse first and may change their order over time or as new parse goals are added.
 Feel free to swap the order of Script and Module.*

 ## Implementation